 Professionalism: In addition to the assignments, 5% of the final grade is based on professionalism.
 Professionalism grades are awarded on the six-point scale.
-Class participation is one aspect of that valuation, which may include performance of in-class or supplemental exercises, indices of preparation, attention and focus during class (including refraining from web-surfing, texting, instant messaging, and the like), and interaction with classmates and your Professor during class.
+Class participation is one aspect of that valuation, which may include performance of in-class or supplemental exercises, indices of preparation, attention and focus during class, and interaction with classmates and your Professor during class.
 The professionalism score will also take into account your interactions with your Professor outside of class, including at one-on-one meetings and in your e-mail or telephone communications with your Professor, the Director, or both.

 Exercise and Project Submissions: Exercises and Projects must be electronically submitted using TWEN's submission system.
-To electronically submit your project, go to your section's TWEN page and click on the Assignment Submission tab on the left-hand side.
+To electronically submit your work, go to your section's TWEN page and click on the Assignment Submission tab on the left-hand side.
 Locate the correct exercise or project and follow the submission instructions.
 Your Professor may also require the submission of hard copies.